Skip to content

 Can I use USD in Trinidad and Tobago?

-Yes.
-Trinidad and Tobago primarily uses the Trinidad and Tobago dollar (TTD) as its official currency.
-But US dollars (USD) are sometimes accepted in tourist spots and larger establishments.
+Yes, while Trinidad and Tobago uses the Trinidad and Tobago dollar (TTD), United States dollars are sometimes accepted in tourist areas and larger establishments.

 Argyle waterfalls Trinidad and Tobago

-Can you use credit or debit cards in Trinidad and Tobago?
+Can you use a credit or debit card in Trinidad and Tobago?

 To avoid card blocking and currency conversion fees, inform your bank about your travel plans before your trip.